Revision of the genus Colletotrichum

 Colletotrichum (Ascomycota, Sordariomycetes, Glomerellales) is a very large fungal genus (> 800 species) that causes numerous economically important plant diseases worldwide, for example necrosis on fruits, leaves and stems of herbaceous and woody plants that are known as anthracnose, The genus also comprises endophytes that could be beneficial for plant health.
 Therefore, a correct species differentiation is crucial.
 However, the species can hardly be identified by morphology, and no living cultures or DNA are available of most species.

 In order to study the systematics of Colletotrichum species, the fungi are cultivated on artificial media and characterised regarding cultural appearance and microscopical features like fruit bodies, conidia and appressoria.
-Phylogenetic trees are calculated on the basis of DNA sequence data of at least six loci.
+Phylogenetic trees are calculated on the basis of multilocus DNA sequence data (at least six loci).
 Species are differenciated by considering all available data (polyphasic approach).

-The revision started 2008 at CBS-KNAW Fungal Biodiversity Centre (now Westerdijk Institute) in Utrecht, the Netherlands, in collaboration with specialists from further international instituts and continues since 2014 at Senckenberg.
-To date, important species complexes were recognised and studied, the systematic position of many species (including the type species, C. lineola) was clarified and several new species were described.
+The revision started 2008 at CBS-KNAW Fungal Biodiversity Centre (now Westerdijk Fungal Biodiversity Institute) in Utrecht, the Netherlands, and continues since 2014 at Senckenberg in collaboration with specialists from all over the world.
+To date, important species complexes were recognised and studied, the systematic position of many species (including the type species, C. lineola) clarified and about 80 new species described.
+In addition to working on further species complexes, the species diversity of certain host plants and biotopes in different countries is examined and entire Colletotrichum strain collections are revised, with new species constantly being discovered.
 An online data base for identification of Colletotrichum species on the basis of multiple DNA sequence data was developed and is regularly updated (https://qbank.eppo.int/fungi/).

 Diversity and taxonomy of wood fungi from fruit trees